Hudson River: Geology

+Drainage from the Great Lakes region through the Mohawk Valley continued until ice retreated beyond the Champlain Valley, allowing further outburst flooding from a northern route across a spillway at Covey Hill, Quebec.
+Further retreat merged Lake Albany with Lake Iroquois, creating Lake Vermont.
+Lake Vermont was the final stage of glacial lakes in the Hudson River valley, ending 13,000 years ago when ice retreat beyond the St. Lawrence River Valley opened drainage from Lake Vermont into the Champlain Sea.
+The Hudson River watershed shrank to its current extent, leaving the successors to Lake Vermont (Lake Ontario, Lake George, and Lake Champlain) to drain through the St. Lawrence River.

 History

 Pre-Columbian era

 The area around Hudson River was inhabited by indigenous peoples ages before Europeans arrived.
 The Lenape, Wappinger, and Mahican branches of the Algonquians lived along the river, mostly in peace with the other groups.
 The Algonquians in the region mainly lived in small clans and villages throughout the area.
 One major settlement was called Navish, which was located at Croton Point, overlooking the Hudson River.
 Other settlements were located in various locations throughout the Hudson Highlands.
 Many villagers lived in various types of houses, which the Algonquians called wigwams, though large families often lived in longhouses that could be a hundred feet long.

 At the associated villages, they grew corn, beans, and squash.
 They also gathered other types of plant foods, such as hickory nuts and many other wild fruits and tubers.
 In addition to agriculture, the Algonquians also fished in the Hudson River, focusing on various species of freshwater fish, as well as various variations of striped bass, American eels, sturgeon, herring, and shad.
 Oyster beds were also common on the river floor, which provided an extra source of nutrition.
 Land hunting consisted of turkey, deer, bear, and other animals.

 The lower Hudson River was inhabited by the Lenape, while further north, the Wappingers lived from Manhattan Island up to Poughkeepsie.
 They traded with both the Lenape to the south and the Mahicans to the north.
 The Mahicans lived in the northern part of the valley from present-day Kingston to Lake Champlain, with their capital located near present-day Albany.